-Frequent readers will know that I am a full on geek.
-There’s nothing I love more than taking a jaunt to Iceland to see the Northern Lights or heading to the Atacama Desert to see the Milky Way.
+Frequent readers will know that we are a little bit geeky.
+There’s nothing we love more than taking a jaunt to Iceland to see the Northern Lights or heading to the Atacama Desert to see the Milky Way.
 But stargazing in London?

 For over 100 years, the Hampstead Observatory has been offering Londoners and visitors the chance to look up at – and learn about – the night sky.

 Best of all, it’s totally free to look up from their telescopes and find out more about the galaxy above us.

 What to do in London at Night: Theatres & Shows

 The National Theatre is one of the most famous performing arts venues in the UK – set up to widen access to the theatre by putting on brilliant productions at affordable prices.